 Gross Profit Margin Trend Performance

-During the first quarter of fiscal 2016, the Company’s primary sources of cash were cash on-hand and cash provided by operating activities, as detailed below.
-At December 31, 2015, the Company had cash and cash equivalents of $48.3 million (excluding restricted cash of $9.2 million) compared to $49.0 million at September 30, 2015.
-As of December 31, 2015, the Company had cash and cash equivalents of $17.0 million that was held by foreign subsidiaries in various currencies.
+During the first quarter of fiscal 2017, the Company’s primary sources of cash were cash on-hand and cash provided by operating activities, as detailed below.
+At December 31, 2016, the Company had cash and cash equivalents of $63.0 million (excluding restricted cash of $1.9 million) compared to $59.3 million at September 30, 2016.
+As of December 31, 2016, the Company had cash and cash equivalents of $17.9 million held by foreign subsidiaries in various currencies.

 Earnings Conference Call

-The Company will host a conference call on Friday, February 5, 2016 to discuss its results for the first quarter of fiscal 2016.
-Mark Comerford, President and Chief Executive Officer, and Daniel Maudlin, Chief Financial Officer and Vice President of Finance, will host the call and be available to answer questions.
+The Company will host a conference call on Friday, February 3, 2017 to discuss its results for the first quarter of fiscal 2017.
+Mark Comerford, President and Chief Executive Officer, and Daniel Maudlin, Vice President of Finance and Chief Financial Officer, will host the call and be available to answer questions.

 To participate, please dial the teleconferencing number shown below five minutes prior to the scheduled conference time.